Women's Sports Foundation: History

+A statement by 16 women's rights organizations including the Women's Sports Foundation, the National Women's Law Center, the National Women's Political Caucus, Girls, Inc., Legal Momentum, End Rape on Campus, the American Association of University Women and Equal Rights Advocates said that, "as organizations that fight every day for equal opportunities for all women and girls, we speak from experience and expertise when we say that nondiscrimination protections for transgender people—including women and girls who are transgender—are not at odds with women’s equality or well-being, but advance them" and that "we support laws and policies that protect transgender people from discrimination, including in participation in sports, and reject the suggestion that cisgender women and girls benefit from the exclusion of women and girls who happen to be transgender."

 Initial goals

 The main goal of the Women's Sports Foundation (WSF) was to educate women and the general public.
 The WSF mainly wanted to educate with respect to the idea of women in sports and the ongoing discrimination against women in sports.
 The WSF also wanted to normalize the female athlete's capabilities and achievements on the same playing field as men.
 Promoting equal rights and opportunities for female athletes was a big issue that the WSF really pushed.
 Once this issue started to resolved, more women participating in sports became a popular trend.
 This was a trend that lead to an important subject for feminist attention because sports helped these women shape their own, personal identities.
 The WSF also wanted to support women in their athletic good sportsmanship and keep encouraging fair play in the sports world.
 However, most importantly, the WSF really encouraged and supported the participation of women in sports for their overall health, enjoyment, and future career opportunities.